strdavis/tetris-clone/README.md

 ```
 xcode-select --install
 ```
-Then run xcodebuild from the root directory of this repository:
+Then build from the root directory of this repository:
 ```
 xcodebuild -project tetris.xcodeproj
 ```